react-dnd/react-dnd/packages/gatsby-docs/docs/00 Quick Start/Tutorial.md

 <img src='http://i.imgur.com/0fNBn5a.png' width='512' height='384' alt='Screenshot'>

-Declarative much?
+The declarativeness is fantastic!
 That's why people love working with React.

 ## Adding the State

 We want to make the `Knight` draggable.
-It's a noble goal, but we need to see past it.
-What we really mean is that we want to keep the current `knightPosition` in some kind of state storage, and have some way to change it.
+What we need in order to pull this off is to keep the current `knightPosition` in some kind of state storage, and have some way to change it.

 Because setting up this state requires some thought, we won't try to implement dragging at the same time.
 Instead, we'll start with a simpler implementation.
 We will move the `Knight` when you click a particular `Square`, but only if this is allowed by the Chess rules.
 Implementing this logic should give us enough insight into managing the state, so we can replace clicking with the drag and drop once we've dealt with that.